How to Control Speed Effectively

 Find a straight road back street.

-Choose a quite time.
+Choose a quiet time.
 Preferred as afternoon or late evening.

-Hit the road and drive to the road speed limit and mainitain the speed limit.
+Hit the road and drive to the road speed limit and maintain the speed limit.

 Turn around on the end of the road and go back where you started.

 keep going back and forth on the same road until you learn the trick to hold on to speed limit.